-- 2.1.1 Blanket bog is the most widespread peatland type in Scotland and is particularly common in the uplands.
-It is therefore likely to be affected by the Proposed Scheme.
+- 2.1.1 Blanket bog is the most widespread peatland type in Scotland.
+It is particularly common in the uplands and therefore likely to be affected by development.
 However, raised bogs, intermediate bogs and fens are also sometimes affected.
-All these habitats are of high value for nature conservation due to their rarity and vulnerability to the direct and indirect effects of construction and climate change. - 2.1.2 Peat landslides are a characteristic feature of peat upland landscapes, most commonly occurring in response to intense rainfall events but also as a response to peat cutting for fuel or construction.
+Each of these habitats are of high value for nature conservation due to their rarity and vulnerability to the direct and indirect effects of construction and climate change. - 2.1.2 Peat landslides are a characteristic landscape, most commonly in response to intense rainfall events in peat uplands but may also occur as a response to activities such as peat cutting for fuel or construction.
 Failures usually initiate by sliding and may develop into peaty flows of debris before becoming incorporated in stream channels as peaty debris floods.
-The importance of understanding peat landslide mechanisms and the potential for their occurrence has increased as pressure for development sites in peatlands has risen. - 2.1.3 Infrastructure within and adjacent to peatlands may be affected by, or cause, peat landslides and other infrastructure such as road networks, flood defences, drainage, power lines, residential areas and farmland may also be affected during construction.
-Terrestrial habitats in the path of a peat landslide may also be damaged by ground displacement and by burial by debris, and aquatic habitats damaged by incorporation of landslide debris in watercourses (McCahon et al., 1987).
-In addition, the displacement and break-up of peaty debris after a landslide event will ultimately result in small scale depletion of the terrestrial carbon store (Nayak et al., 2008). - 2.1.4 Peat landslides have occurred close to (but not necessarily in association with) other road developments and road infrastructure, such as the multiple Channerwick peat landslides in Shetland in 2003, which led to the temporary closure of the A970 (Halcrow, 2009) and at Llyn
+The importance of understanding peat landslide mechanisms and the potential for their occurrence has increased as pressure for development sites in peatlands has risen. - 2.1.3 Infrastructure within and adjacent to peatlands may be affected by, or cause, peat landslides and other infrastructure, such as road networks, flood defences, drainage, power lines, residential areas and farmland, may also be affected by peat landslides occurring during construction.
+Terrestrial habitats in the path of a peat landslide may be damaged by ground displacement or by burial by debris, and aquatic habitats may be damaged by input of landslide debris to watercourses (McCahon et al., 1987).
+In addition, the displacement and break-up of peaty debris after a landslide event will ultimately result in small scale depletion of the terrestrial carbon store (Nayak et al., 2008). - 2.1.4 Peat landslides have occurred close to (but not necessarily in association with) other road developments and road infrastructure, such as the multiple Channerwick peat landslides in

-Ogwen, North Wales; where a peat slide of 250m obstructed the London to Holyhead (A5) trunk road in 2005 (Nichol et al., 2007).
+Shetland in 2003, which led to the temporary closure of the A970 (Halcrow, 2009) and at Llyn Ogwen North Wales; where a peatslide of 250m obstructed the London to Holyhead (A5) trunk road in 2005 (Nichol et al., 2007).
+Assessment of peat landslide hazard is therefore an important element of EIA for infrastructure in peatland environments.